gdellis/linux-setup/docs/REMOTE_EXECUTION.md

 1. The script detects it's running from a temporary location
 2. It sources the required library files directly from the GitHub repository
 3. It executes the installation logic as normal

+The Python menu works similarly but can also discover and run installers from remote repositories.

 ## Usage Examples